Harold Ramirez Preview, Player Props: Rays vs. Twins

-Harold Ramirez -- 1-for-4 with a double and two RBI in his most recent game -- will be in action for the Tampa Bay Rays against the Minnesota Twins, with Sonny Gray on the hill, on September 11 at 7:40 PM ET.
+Harold Ramirez -- batting .290 with three doubles, a home run and nine RBI in his past 10 games -- will be in action for the Tampa Bay Rays against the Minnesota Twins, with Joe Ryan on the mound, on September 12 at 7:40 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Mariners.
+In his last game he had a one-hit performance (1-for-4) against the Mariners.

 Harold Ramirez Game Info & Props vs. the Twins